10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 6. The Silent Treatment: The Cold Shoulder

 Have you ever felt an icy chill descend upon your relationship after a disagreement?
-Has someone withdrawn communication as a form of punishment, leaving you confused, hurt, and desperate to make amends, even if you were unsure of your wrongdoing?
+Has someone withdrawn communication as a form of punishment?
+Does it leave you confused, hurt, and desperate to make amends, even if you’re unsure what you did wrong?

-This chilling tactic is known as “The Silent Treatment,” a weapon wielded by manipulators to control your emotions and behavior.
+“The Silent Treatment” is a tactic used by manipulators to control emotions and behavior.

 Imagine a heated argument with a friend or partner.
-Instead of open communication and resolving the issue, they abruptly shut down, refusing to speak or acknowledge your attempts to connect.
+They shut down abruptly, refusing to communicate or acknowledge your attempts to connect.

 This deliberate withdrawal creates a suffocating atmosphere, leaving you feeling invisible, unimportant, and desperate to win back their affection.